luisfarzati/ngstart/README.md

 * run `npm install` for npm dependencies (such as gulp plugins)
 * run `bower install` for bower dependencies (such as angular)
 * run `gulp` which starts a livereload-enabled server and automated tests

+If test environment is not needed, you can run ngstart with `--no-test`:

+`ngstart --no-test myapp`

+thus saving download/installation time of Karma, PhantomJS and stuff.

 ### Why should I use this instead of Yeoman, etc?